jykob/TSBot/docs/source/queries.md

 ## Examples

-Now that we know how to use {{TSQuery}} objects, let's see some real life examples how to use them.
+Now that we know how to use {{TSQuery}} objects, let's see some examples how to use them.

 All of these examples are from **TeamSpeak _ServerQuery_ manual**.